AdaCore/spark2014/lrm/source/packages.rst

    sequence of state changes brought about by reading or writing successive values to or from a volatile *variable*.

-#.
-A state abstraction which is declared with an ``Integrity``
-   property is deemed to have an *integrity level* as specified by the integer expression of the ``name_value`` property.
-The *integrity level* of an abstract state is used monitor or prohibit information flow from a higher *integrity level* to a lower one or vice-versa depending on the options selected for the analysis.
-A state abstraction which is not declared with an Integrity property is considered to have a lower *integrity level* than any declared with one.
-[Information flow integrity checks are performed as part of the verification rules.]

-#.
-A state abstraction which requires a particular *integrity level*
-   must be explicitly declared. *Integrity levels* cannot be synthesized.

 .. centered:: **Verification Rules**